straubt1/blogs.digitalinnovation/blogs/vault-azure-and-terraform.md

 }
 ```

-We can now run our normal Terraform workflow.
+We can now run our normal Terraform workflow:

 ```sh
 $ terraform init